Visiting Sedona In December: 10 Things You Need To Know

 • Snowy Days – 0.4 days

-You can see how the lows are cold but chances are slim you will be taking on night hikes in Sedona.
-Daytime temperatures of 52 F on average are surprisingly nice, especially when hiking.
+You can see that the lows are pretty chilly, but chances are slim you’ll be taking on night hikes anyway so it won’t affect you too much.
+Daytime temperatures of 52 F on average are surprisingly balmy, especially when you’re hiking.
+We actually spent most days in shorts and t-shirts, with heavy warm layers for morning and evening.

 Yes it does snow in Sedona in December, but expected snowfall for the month is just 1.1 inches, which is significantly less than January, February, March and even April.